- Drexel University, B.S. Mechanical Engineering, Cum Laude – 1998

 - YORK Industrial Refrigeration Training, York Process Systems, 2002

-- Successful Wastewater Process Controls Effort, DuPont Facilities Services & Real State, 2018
+- Successful Wastewater Process Controls Award, DuPont Facilities Services & Real Estate, 2018

 - Business Excellence Award, DuPont Facilities Services, Real Estate, Energy Operations, 2017